lorenzo-stoakes/learn-prolog-now/notes/01_facts_rules_queries.md

 * An example is:-

+E.g.:-

     ?- playsAirGuitar(mia).
     true.

 Here, though we've not explicitly recorded the fact that mia playsAirGuitar, Prolog has *inferred* that this is the case, as we have specified listens2Music(mia) as a fact.

 * Prolog can chain together uses of modus ponens.

 E.g.:-

     ?- playsAirGuitar(yolanda).
     true.